smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

 - Lastly, prepare for rejection.
-- In 2020, I submitted my talk to the "Rails at Scale" track.
+- In 2020, I tailored a lot of my proposal to the idea of writing resilient controllers at scale.
-- I tailored a lot of my proposal to the idea of writing resilient controllers at scale.
-I put a lot of thought into this kind of spin.
+- I put a lot of thought into the "rails at scale" spin.
 - And...
 I was rejected.

 ---